[+] Help us improve

 Serpent Mound is located in Ohio, east of Cincinnati, off of highway 73 and southwest of Hillsboro.
 It is on top of a ridge that over looks the Ohio Brush Creek.
 It is located in the Serpent Mound State Memorial and is accessible to the public.

 Excavations of Serpent Mound found pottery fragments, ashes, burnt stone, and some animal bones, but no human remains.
 This evidence seems to tie the Serpent Mound to the Adena Indians, but this is open to differing interpretations.
-Recent carbon dating of pieces of charcoal recovered from the serpent earthworks date back to around 1000 AD, which would post date the Adena culture by almost a 1000 years.
+Recent carbon dating of pieces of charcoal recovered from the serpent earthworks date back to around 1000 AD, which would post date the Adena culture by almost a 1000 years making it part of the Fort Ancient Culture.

 A more likely scenario is that there were Adena burial mounds on the site long before the serpent earthworks were constructed.